milospjanic/bigWigLiftOverBedgraphPartition/README.md

 - checks if bedGraphToBigWig is present if not downloads it
 - converts the bedgraph back to bigwig using bedGraphToBigWig

 ## Script will partition the structure of overlapping intervals in a bedgraph file and correct possible errors for downstream manipulation with bedGraphToBigWig with an illegal bedgraph file.
+This will take long time so if your bigwig file does not contain overlapping intervals use bigWigLiftOver tool instead, as it is much faster.

 Script will save new bigwig file with .hg19 extension